 Podcasts in any type of genre about any topic are requested for transcription for various purposes.
 Educators might get interesting information that they can integrate in their lessons; students might get interesting tips and tricks for getting through the academe; bloggers and fashion enthusiasts can get the latest trends and styles around the globe, among many others.
 If you a re to be a podcast transcriptionist, you should be fast learner and a great researcher to transcribe podcast recordings on random topics accurately – that means having to decipher topic-specific proper nouns, acronyms, and specialized terminologies.

 Just like other jobs and professions, you won’t do a terrific job in transcription if you do not have specific qualities or essential skills needed for general transcription.
 Being a transcriptionist should not be undermined – transcribing is not child’s play.
 Read through these must-have traits and skills and see if you’re cut out for the job:

-- Have a great pair of ears and sharp memory.
+- Have a great pair of ears and have a sharp memory.
 Being an attentive listener, and actually remembering long sentences accurately, lets you transcribe faster as you won’t have to constantly playback small parts of the audio over and over.

 - Have a typing speed of 60-80 words per minute with minimal errors.
-If you don’t want to spend more time proofreading your work, then you should probably do your best transcribing the first time, especially if you’re deadline is just around the corner.
+If you don’t want to spend more time proofreading your work, then you should probably do your best transcribing the first time, especially if your deadline is just around the corner.
 Some general transcription vendors even give bonuses to transcribers with zero to minimum errors, so you better give the editors a pleasant time reviewing your work!

 - Have great research skills.
 It’s not strictly required for a transcriptionist be a master of certain fields before they can do transcription in general.
 What matters the most is you have great research skills that can help you catch terminologies and crucial information you’re unfamiliar with, and that you comprehend diverse topics quickly to be able to provide top-notch outputs.